vincentntang/vincent-blog-draft/devto-draft.md

 tags:
 ---

 React.
-The first major javascript framework I decided to learn to come from jQuery land.
+The first major JavaScript framework I decided to learn coming from jQuery land.

 My journey learning was painful.
 I had to watch 3 different Udemy tutorials to finally get it.
 Months were spent wrapping my head around this foreign way of coding.